d12frosted/elpa-mirror/stable-melpa/run-command-readme.txt

 Leave Emacs less.
-Relocate those frequent shell commands to configurable, dynamic, context-sensitive lists, and run them at a fraction of the keystrokes with autocompletion.
+Launch both one-off utilities and long-lived processes from context-sensitive lists with autocompletion.

+Supports Helm, Ivy, and Emacs's `completing-read' for selection, and `term-mode', `compilation-mode', `vterm-mode', and `eat-mode' for command output and interaction.